mstitel-0/Guesser-game-application/README.md

 - **Containerization**: The application is containerized using Docker for easy deployment.
 - **Kubernetes Orchestration**: Supports Kubernetes for scaling and managing services in production environments.
 - **AWS Hosting**: The application is hosted on AWS, leveraging services like EKS and RDS.
+- **Telegram Bot**: The application supports interactive UI which is built using Telegram API
 ---

 ## Installation